shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 import { AuthProvider, CURVE } from '@arcana/auth-core';
 ```

-The `AuthProvider` is instantiated and initialized for a UI flow that redirects the user to a different app page after login.
-For more details, see [[auth-core-usage-guide#flow-modes|here]].
+The `AuthProvider` is instantiated and initialized for a [[auth-core-usage-guide#flow-modes|UI flow]] that redirects the user to a different app page after login.

 ```js
 const clientId = "xar_test_d24f70cd300823953dfa2a7f5b7c7c113356b1ad"; // obtained after app registration via dashboard